 The seeds I plant sometimes sprout, sometimes flourish and bear fruit, sometimes never break open – and eventually always die.
 To produce more seeds.
 Maybe this is why I so look forward to multiple trips to the Farmers’ Market each Spring to buy sturdy seedlings; I can eliminate some of the chance that accompanies my recurring efforts to keep things lush and verdant.
 Despite the apparent randomness, there is a reproductive wonder that grasps me year after year, the outcome of which remains a mystery.

 Beyond my gardens which bring substance and beauty to the place on earth I call home, I know I have planted seeds all my life.
 Sometimes I want much quicker and more visible confirmation that they have taken root than what the environment offers up.
 Often my most thoughtful, intentional placing of an idea, or a more strenuous active initiative, seems to land in the ditch, with little or no chance of making a damn bit of difference.
 Not that I am solely preoccupied with establishing my place in the world.
 But I want my presence in the world to bear fruit of some sort.
 I want to make a difference to others, most particularly to others whose path has crossed mine, whether for only a fleeting moment or a lifetime of companionship.

-Dad died last week.
+Dad died.
 My brother, Peter, went to his bedside that night upon learning of his death.
 While saying “good-bye” for all of us he discovered in a book beside Dad’s bed a copy of a poem I had written many years ago.
 He snapped a photo of the poem and texted it to me in those hours immediately after Dad slipped out of this world into another.
 I don’t remember sending it to him; I don’t remember ever discussing the poem with him.
 But the re-discovery of that poem allowed me to feel closer to him and perhaps him to me even as we parted in death.
 Little did I know the seed I had planted years before.